TKovacs03/INST377GroupProject/README.md

 Deployment: Vercel

 **Installation**
-Clone the repository: git clone https://github.com/USERNAME/REPOSITORY.git
+Clone the repository

-Navigate to the project directory: cd LibraryApp
+Navigate to the project directory

 Install dependencies: npm install